The Last Margrave of Ansbach

 years before her death in 1828, she published her autobiography under the title "Memoirs of the

-Margravine of Anspach" (by her marriage to the Margrave of Anspach, Lady Craven became
+Margravine of Anspach".
+By her marriage to the Margrave, Lady Craven had formally become

-formally Princess Berkeley of the Holy Roman Empire).
-She remarried again, and ended her days
+Princess Berkeley of the Holy Roman Empire.
+She remarried again and ended her days with the title

-where she wrote to her husband that she was "to be treated as the Margrave's sister."
-She would
+from where she wrote her husband that she was "to be treated as a sister" of her host, the Margrave.

-entertain and amuse the attractive, romantic, widowed Margrave of Anspach-Baireuth, Christian
+She would entertain and amuse the attractive, romantic, Margrave of Anspach-Baireuth, Christian

-Prussia, Count of Sayn, ruler of Markgraftum Brandenburg-Kulmbach and Brandenburg-Bayreuth,
+Friedrich Karl Alexander, Duke of Prussia, Count of Sayn, ruler of Markgraftum Brandenburg-

 As mentioned, his father's extravagances with building, birds and beautiful girls cost the Margaveship